1958 – 1961

 CITY LIGHT HOME FOR WOMEN AND CHILDREN

-In January of 2000, our vision to answer the critical need for safe shelter for the growing number of homeless women and children in our community was realized with the opening of City Light Home for Women and Children.
+In January of 2000, our vision to answer the critical need for safe shelter for the growing number of homeless women and children in our community was realized with the opening of our facility, City Light Home for Women and Children, in Boise.

 REV. BILL ROSCOE 5th President/CEO